The main client class for connecting to Odyssey’s audio-visual intelligence platform.

 connect()

 Connect to a streaming session.
 The Odyssey API automatically assigns an available session.
+If you start a stream with broadcast: true, the SDK will invoke handlers.onBroadcastReady(...) with spectator playback details.

 async connect ( handlers ?: OdysseyEventHandlers ): Promise < MediaStream >